-Julian Assange Interview: ‘The Guardian’ Responsible For Publishing Fake News About WikiLeaks Founder
+Julian Assange Interview: ‘The Guardian’ Responsible For Publishing Fake News About WikiLeaks Founder, Says Journalist

 The Julian Assange interview everyone is currently talking about is the one that aired on Tuesday night in which the WikiLeaks founder sat down with Fox News host Sean Hannity, but there’s also a different Julian Assange interview garnering attention at the moment.

-The Guardian published an article based on a Julian Assange interview, but it’s no longer available because, put simply, it has been revealed the article contained false information about the interview, as reported by RT.
+The Guardian published an article based on a Julian Assange interview, but has now retracted some key statements because, put simply, it has been revealed the article contained false information about the interview, as reported by RT.

 “Journalist Glenn Greenwald accused his former employer, the Guardian, of falsifying the words of WikiLeaks founder Julian Assange in a report summarizing an interview he gave to La Republica.”

-The title of the article had been “Julian Assange gives guarded praise of Trump and blasts Clinton in interview,” and it was written that during the Julian Assange interview with La Republica, he had expressed contempt for Hillary Clinton, said nothing but positive things about Donald Trump and spoke favorably of Russia.
+The title of the article had been “Julian Assange gives guarded praise of Trump and blasts Clinton in interview,” and it was written that during the Julian Assange interview with la Reppublica, he had expressed contempt for Hillary Clinton, said nothing but positive things about Donald Trump, and spoke favorably of Russia.

 Glenn Greenwald, a journalist who used to work for The Guardian, called out the British publication for tweaking the content to fit a false narrative.